 Will I connect virtually with my normal primary care provider if I use an eVisit?

 All The Iowa Clinic primary care providers are available on The Iowa eClinic, but on-demand availability may vary.
 The best way to ensure you can see your normal primary care provider is to schedule an online appointment by searching for your provider then clicking the “Virtual Care” button.
-If you need care before they are available, you can still see other providers on-demand from 7am-7pm daily.
+If you need care before they are available, you can still see other providers on-demand from 8am-6pm Monday through Friday and 8am-noon on the weekends.
 Your visit will sync with your electronic health record, so your primary care provider will be able to see your e-visit notes.

 Can I get a prescription if I need one during a virtual care visit?